-As the caption above points out, his Holiness Pope Francis will probably not hear about my blog so I should make it clear I'm not writing to him, I'm writing about something he said recently.
-As part of World Youth Day, Pope Francis said "we are living in an age of sin", "I’ll say it clearly with its first and last name – is gender" and “Today, children are taught this at school: that everyone can choose their own sex.
+His Holiness Pope Francis will probably not hear about my blog so I should make it clear I'm not writing to him, I'm writing about something he said recently.
+As part of World Youth Day, Pope Francis said "we are living in an age of sin"..."I’ll say it clearly with its first and last name – is gender" and “Today, children are taught this at school: that everyone can choose their own sex.
 And why do they teach this?
 Because the books come from those people and institutions who give money."

-The Pope has made it clear in this statement that he opposes the genderqueer movement and seems to particularly be worried about what's being taught in schools.
-This struck a pretty big nerve with me because I am one of those school teachers who is educating people about sex and gender and (as I said in my last week's blog) I come down very much in support of genderqueer rights.
+The Pope has made it clear in this statement that he opposes the genderqueer movement and seems to be especially worried about what's being taught in school.
+This struck a pretty big nerve with me because I am one of those school teachers who is educating people about sex and gender and (as I said in last week's blog) I come down very much in support of genderqueer rights.

 So this is a tricky one and I don't want to get into theology.
 I'm not a theologian and, as I've said before, I keep my religious stance very private, both online and in the classroom.

 I could be a passionate atheist, I could be a devout Catholic.
-I'm not going to say, so I'm going to ask you to avoid making any assumptions about me.
-Unless I've spoken to you about it personally, you don't know what I believe about God.
+I'm not going to say, so I'm going to ask you to avoid making any assumptions.
+Unless I've spoken to you personally, you probably don't know what I believe about God.
 But this isn't a dicussion about God, it's about Biology.

 The Pope has openly criticised my position.
-I could stay quiet on the whole thing, however I feel that would be a cowardly response.
-I'm not afraid of discussing "difficult" topics in Science and Philosophy, so I decided I would write a few words about my thoughts on what the Pope has said this week.
+I could stay quiet on the whole thing, but I feel that would be cowardly.
+I'm not afraid of discussing difficult topics in Science and Philosophy, so I decided I would write a few words about my thoughts on what the Pope has said this week.